switchmiccai/switchmiccai.github.io/README.md

 # SWITCH Website

-Website of first edition of the `SWITCH: Stroke Workshop on Imaging and Treatment CHallenges`.
+Website of first edition of the [SWITCH: Stroke Workshop on Imaging and Treatment CHallenges](http://switchmiccai.mit.edu).

 ## Credits